Rolando Romero: Light welterweight

-Romero vs. Puello
+Romero vs. Barroso

 On February 8, 2023, it was reported that Romero would move up to light welterweight to challenge the WBA champion Alberto Puello.
-The championship bout is scheduled to take place on May 13, 2023, in the main event of a Showtime broadcast card.
+The championship bout was expected to take place on May 13, 2023, in the main event of a Showtime broadcast card.
+Puello was pulled from the fight on April 19, after testing positive for a performance-enhancing substance, and was replaced by Ismael Barroso who faced Romero for the vacant championship.
+Romero won the fight by a controversial ninth-round technical knockout.
+Barroso was ahead on the all three of the judges' scorecards at the time of the stoppage and had out-landed Romero in both total and power punches.